lilyhe123/WLSOnDocker/wls-cluster/README.md

 visit 'http://localhost:7001' in browser in your host machine to check status of servers and resources

 ### run jms client to send/receive msg from jms queue
-enter one of the WLS servers and run jms client program
+enter container of one WLS servers:

   $ docker exec -it containerId /bin/bash

+run jms client programs in the container:

   $ . /u01/oracle/wlserver/server/bin/setWLSEnv.sh